 Socio-economic, spatial and functional problems can be identified in the area of the Poland-Ukraine Programme and the following conclusions were drawn on the basis of a socio-economic analysis of the support area and diagnostic workshops with representatives of units from that area.
 Information about the impact of the coronavirus (COVID-19) on the lives of the inhabitants is based on publicly available knowledge about the problems related to the functioning of Central and Eastern European countries during the pandemic.
-The invasion of Ukraine by Russian forces brings new challenges that have to be addressed by the Programme.
+Russian full-scale invasion of Ukraine brings new challenges that have to be addressed by the Programme.

 The war itself and its aftermath will undoubtedly have an immense impact on the situation in the Ukrainian part of the Programme area and, in consequence, on the implementation of the Programme.
 It has also caused an unprecedented inflow of refugees to Poland whose needs should also be addressed by the projects supported by the Programme.
 The Programme Monitoring Committee (MC) will identify the most crucial needs and challenges facing the Poland-Ukraine cross-border cooperation.
-Adjustments of the Programme, primarily the forms of support and its thematic scope, may be necessary based on the development of the situation in the Programme area.

-1.2.1 SOCIO-ECONOMIC CHALLENGES 1.2.1.1 DEMOGRAPHY AND HEALTH
+1.2.1 SOCIO-ECONOMIC CHALLENGES

+1.2.1.1 DEMOGRAPHY AND HEALTH